mstorath/Pottslab/README.md

 # Pottslab

-Pottslab is a Matlab/Java toolbox for the reconstruction of jump-sparse signals and images using Potts functionals.
+Pottslab is a Matlab/Java toolbox for the reconstruction of jump-sparse signals and images using the Potts model (also known as "piecewise constant Mumford-Shah model" or "l0 gradient model").
 Applications include denoising of piecewise constant signals, step detection and segmentation of multichannel image.

--- See more on <a href="https://blogs.mathworks.com/pick/2017/12/07/minimizing-energy-to-segment-images-or-cluster-data/">Pick of the Week</a> by Mathworks --
+-- See also the <a href="https://blogs.mathworks.com/pick/2017/12/07/minimizing-energy-to-segment-images-or-cluster-data/">Pick of the Week</a> by Mathworks --

 ## Application examples